Empty-Monkey/code-style/README.md

 **2. Create config file**

-Create file `.php-cs-fixer.dist.php` to your project's root directory and copy the content from here (or download the [file itself](./.php-cs-fixer.dist.php)):
+Create file `.php-cs-fixer.dist.php` to your project's root directory and copy the content from here:

 ```php
 <?php